 Pursuant to the Company's management agreement, if the Company invests at issuance in the equity of any collateralized debt obligation that is managed, structured, or originated by Ellington or one of its affiliates, or if the Company invests in any other investment fund or other investment for which Ellington or one of its affiliates receives management, origination, or structuring fees, then, unless agreed otherwise by a majority of the Company's independent directors, the base management and incentive fees payable by the Company to its Manager will be reduced by an amount equal to the applicable portion (as described in the management agreement) of any such management, origination, or structuring fees.

-Summary information-For the three-month period ended March 31, 2018 the total base management fee incurred, net of fee rebates, was \$2.0 million.
+Summary information-For the three- and six- month periods ended June 30, 2018 the total base management fee incurred, net of fee rebates, was \$2.0 million and \$4.0 million.